 Still, there are days I get discouraged and I worry that I’m not doing enough for Gabbie.
 But when she’s eager to show me something new, she reminds me of the progress we’ve made.
 I see her self-confidence growing.

 We’re a fundraising family!

 Holland Bloorview has given us so much, we wanted to give back.
 I volunteer as a Family Leader, helping other families adjust to childhood disability.
 I also share my experiences as a parent on a research committee.
 Gabbie even donated her sixth birthday money this year to help other kids at Holland Bloorview.
 I was so proud of her.

 Gabbie still has a long journey ahead.
 And I know there will be challenges and setbacks.
 But those are overshadowed by what Holland Bloorview has given us.
-Its exceptional care, programs and compassionate staff have made this holiday one worth celebrating.
+Its exceptional care, programs and compassionate staff have made the future worth celebrating.